Re: [INFO] How to Use Mods and CC

 - Check new articles on “best mods” and “best CC”.
 Don’t use old articles: They’re more likely to recommend content that’s no longer compatible with the game.

 - Check what’s being used in new Simblr (= Sims-related accounts on Tumblr) gameplay posts.
-Don’t rely on old posts.
+Don’t rely on old posts!

 These are some common places Sims 4 creators post their own mods/CC:

 - Curseforge – Hosting Sims 4 content from many creators, as an EA partner.
 CF started hosting Sims content only in 2022, so you’ll find fewer outdated mods here than in older site.
 They can be downloaded individually or using the Curseforge mod manager.
 A portion of the ad income goes to creators.
+If you use the mod manager to download, check if there are files you need to delete after.

 - Tumblr – Lots of CC creators here, but not all are actively supporting their content; check for recency and comments.